wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** I can't believe this, I've come half way across the universe in a battered old spaceship, I've drilled through this prison wall, I've found a long lost sister I never knew I had, and she doesn't even want to talk to me... _looks sad, ahhhh, I'm sadder than that!_

-**Petra:** _returns with light sabres in duffel bag_ I've got them Mr Bogie, just like you asked...
-Why does your spaceship smell of dog poo...
+**Petra:** _returns with light sabres in duffel bag_ I've got them Mr Bogie, just like you asked.
+Why does your spaceship smell of dog poo?

-**Obi-Wan:** Well come on man, get on with it _Petra attempts to inflate the first light sabre without success, repeats with the second, before Dan Lothario steps in and inflates both with ease, impressing Layabout even more_.
+**Obi-Wan:** Well come on then, get on with it _Petra attempts to inflate the first light sabre without success, repeats with the second, before Dan Lothario steps in and inflates both with ease, impressing Layabout even more.
+He passes an inflated light sabre proudly to Layabout_.

-**Layabout:** What's that for???
+**Layabout:** What's this for???

 **Dan Lothario:** My darling, I have travelled across galaxies with these people and I know that their quest is true, and that they need your help.
 You're the most wonderful woman I've met this week, and I know you are capable of great deeds.